 Rothenburg ob der Tauber

-While in Dresden, you have to enjoy the Elbe river, and one of the ways to do so is to visit Brühlsche Terrassen, set between the Old Town and the river.
-This so-called “the Balcony of Europe” used to be a part of the city walls and today it is the garden of the Royal Palace.
+While in Dresden and the weather is nice, make sure to visit the Brühlsche Terrassen, set between the old town and the river.
+This so-called “Balcony of Europe” used to be a part of the city walls.